 MS and Dementia

-There are medications available to treat MS, and these medications focus on controlling the immune system and managing symptoms.
-Plus, physical therapy can be used to help with walking difficulties and muscle stiffness, occupational therapy for tremors, and a cooling vest for heat sensitivity.
+Medications are available to treat MS, focusing on controlling the immune system and managing symptoms.
+Plus, physical therapy can help with walking difficulties and muscle stiffness, occupational therapy for tremors, and a cooling vest for heat sensitivity.

 Long-Term Care Insurance is rarely available for purchase after an MS diagnosis.
-Always check with a qualified Long-Term Care Insurance specialist as there may be some products available in some situations with short-term care products or asset-based products.
+Always check with a qualified Long-Term Care Insurance specialist, as some products may be available in some situations with short-term cash indemnity products or asset-based products.